Best Practices for Merchants Using Wix Payments

 A satisfied and happy customer will recommend your services/products to others.
 Unfortunately, that same can’t be said for an unhappy and dissatisfied customer.
 If you do not make the required information visible to your customers, it could lead to (amongst other issues) negative feedback about your business on various social media platforms, as well as suspension of your account.

-These two sections are also required pages on your site.
+These 2 sections are also required pages on your site.
 Make sure they are both visible from anywhere on your site across all pages.
 For example, you can add them to the footer of your site which appears on all pages.
+Learn about:

 As much as you try to please your customers, unhappy customer experiences do unfortunately occur.
 Naturally, these experiences are not always avoidable and are part of doing business online.